JoshuaKahn/firststeps/README.md

 ```
 Then, navigate to the folder containing the .dockerignore and 'Dockerfile' files, then run the following command using the given directory:

-`docker build -f /path/to/file/Dockerfile .`
+`docker build -t serversetup -f /path/to/file/Dockerfile .`

 We now want to create a new container, using the image we just created.
-To find the name of the image, type `docker images` and find the most recently created image.
+The name of the image is 'serversetup' as we defined it as such when building.

 The following command creates the new container, but also sets the port for entry as the local host rather than an ip address broadcasted across the internet.
 ```